Mojahed-nour/ROS-TurtleBot3-Robot-Simulation/README.md

 The preparation for TurtleBot3 is done.

 ## Launching turtlebot simulation:
-TurtleBot3 has three models, Burger, Waffle, and Waffle Pi (as on the first picture),
+TurtleBot3 has three models, Burger, Waffle, and Waffle Pi (as appeared on the first picture),
 * specify which model will be used (e.g. Burger)
 * choosing which file in gazebo folder to simulate (e.g. empty world)
 * opening the file and replacing "TURTLEBOT3_MODEL" with "burger"